 CANTILEVER EXTENSION – This is part of a fixed prosthesis that is supported at one end only.

 CARIES – Common term used for tooth decay.

-CAVITY – Decay in tooth caused by caries; also referred to as carious lesion.
+CAVITY – Decay in the tooth caused by caries; also referred to as a carious lesion.

 CEMENTUM – The hard connective tissue covering the tooth root.